Isaacans/Isaacans/README.md

 - 👋 Hi, I’m @Isaacans
 - 👀 I’m interested in ...
-Solo Game Dev
+Web Development
 - 🌱 I’m currently learning ...
-C# and Unity
+Following The Odin Project
 - 💞️ I’m looking to collaborate on ...
 Nothing at this point :(
 - 📫 How to reach me ...
 Does GitHub allow DMs?